Meänkieli: Gällivare dialects

 The Gällivare dialects contain multiple further differences from standard Finnish, that make it unique among the variants of Meänkieli.
 The Gällivare dialects often differ very radically from standard Finnish in many ways.
-For instance, the Gällivare dialects completely lack vowel harmony, which is seen in words suck as kyla 'village', päiva 'day' and näkkuu 'is seen', which in standard Finnish are kylä, päivä and näkyy.
-The Gällivare dialect also contains many triphtongs, such as syöi 'ate', juoi 'drank', viei 'took', which in standard Finnish are söi, joi and vei.
+For instance, the Gällivare dialects completely lack vowel harmony, which is seen in words such as kyla 'village', päiva 'day' and näkkuu 'is seen', which in standard Finnish are kylä, päivä and näkyy.
+The Gällivare dialect also contains many triphthongs, such as syöi 'ate', juoi 'drank', viei 'took', which in standard Finnish are söi, joi and vei.
 Gällivare also uses the passive form of verbs in the third person plural, thus the Gällivare sentence tyttäret juoshin 'the daughters ran', in standard Finnish is tytöt juoksivat.

 Meänkieli vocabulary not found in Finnish

 The Swedish language words are in parentheses in case of borrowed cognates.
 With Swedish being the dominant everyday language in the region, the language has impacted modern Meänkieli in some ways.
 Meänkieli also contains many words which have different meanings in Finnish and Meänkieli, yet sound similar.
 An example is the word "pyörtyä", which means 'to get lost' in Meänkieli, but it refers to fainting in standard Finnish.
 It should, however, be noted that most of the word listed below are found in Finnish dialects.